 With the downhill recoveries, aim to run these at just under half the effort of the uphill – again this is effort and not pace.

 So, here are some examples I’ve used in my training.

 We can also use these to develop lactate threshold, by running at an intensity that’s between 10k and lactate threshold intensity.

-These can be combined with a more steady pace downhill, to keep the average intensity higher.
+We can combine these with a steady pace downhill, to increase the average intensity.

 10k/Threshold Long Hill Workouts